 Why your motorcycle bounces more than usual: causes and what's really happening

 When a motorcycle bounces, the first thing we look at is the suspension.
-It's the logical response.
+That is the logical response.
 The shock absorber is there to manage vertical movement.
-If the motorcycle bounces excessively, i...
+If the motorcycle bounces excessively...

 Read more

-The motorcycle has its natural pitching center at the swingarm pivot, that pivot point around which the rear of the bike oscillates and absorbs terrain irregularities.
-It is the dynamic anchor of t...
+The motorcycle’s natural pitching centre lies at the swingarm pivot, the point around which the rear of the bike oscillates as it absorbs irregularities in the terrain.
+It acts as the dynamic ancho...

 Read more